-A KPI or Key Performance Indicator is defined as a metric that allows for the measurement of the efficiency of something you’re doing.
+KPIs or Key Performance Indicators are defined as a metric that allows for the measurement of the efficiency of something you’re doing, for example, your call center operations.
 In a contact center world, there are hundreds of ways to measure campaign and agent performance, but only a handful of these metrics are actually useful to track.

 Your contact center software will collect the data and process it into dashboards and reports, we help you navigate the complexity of analytics so that you can make data-informed decisions to improve customer experience, productivity and sales in your call center.

-So here’s a list of the fundamental KPIs to track in order to run the most successful operation.
+KPIs to track in order to run the most successful operation: